-The majority of slabs are sold by the square inch.
-Slabs of more prized minerals are sold by the slice.
-You can see this reflected within the pricing details, within the slab’s listing.
-To determine slab size, you lay a plastic 1” grid over each slab and tally the total squares covering the slab.
+Our slabs are sold by the pound.
+We have Slabs of more prized minerals that cost more per pound than others.
+You can see this reflected in the pricing details, within the slab’s listing.

 Popular minerals that are great for cutting into slabs and then cabbing include Azurite and Malachite.
 These materials yield breathtaking blue and green cabs.
 Imperial Jasper is another popular slabbing material, and features a burgundy-red material that has an immense layering pattern.